tripphamm/react-scaled-props/README.md

 ## API

 ### ScaledPropsProvider

+- Context provider which watches the screen size and updates scaled props components
+- Can be configured to only update when resizing is completed in order to reduce the number of re-renders during resizing via `refreshBehavior`
+- Can be configured to update more or less frequently while resizing via `refreshRate`

 | Name            | Type                             | Required | Default    | Description                                                                                                                                                  |
 | --------------- | -------------------------------- | -------- | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |